pingcap/docs-tidb-operator/en/backup-restore-faq.md

 ### Failed to restore the cluster with the error `keepalive watchdog timeout`

 Symptom: The subtasks of BR data restore failed.
-The first restore subtask succeeded (volume complete) but the second subtask failed.
+The first restore subtask succeeded (volume complete) but the second one failed.
 Check the log of the failed task and find the following log information:

 ```shell
 error="rpc error: code = Unavailable desc = keepalive watchdog timeout"